sahilahmed21/ai-powered-bedtime-stories/README.md

 # AI-Powered Bedtime Stories
+This project is a submission for the Nosana Agent Challenge
 ## Core Problem

 Many existing bedtime story apps offer limited customization and lack engaging interactivity, leading to a less immersive and personalized experience for children.
 Kids often crave unique stories tailored to their interests, and interactive elements can significantly enhance their engagement and enjoyment.